-WAC 180-51-068 WAC 180-51-068 State subject and credit requirements for high school graduation - Students entering the ninth grade on or after July 1, 2015.
+WAC 180-51-068 State subject and credit requirements for high school graduation - Students entering the ninth grade on or after July 1, 2015 through June 30, 2017

-The statewide subject areas and credits required for high school graduation, beginning July 1, 2012, for students who enter the ninth grade or begin the equivalent of a four-year high school program, shall total twenty as provided below.
-All credits are to be aligned with the state's essential academic learning requirements (learning standards) for the subject.
+The statewide subject areas and credits required for high school graduation, beginning July 1, 2015, for students who enter the ninth grade or begin the equivalent of a four-year high school program (the class of 2019), shall total twenty-four as required in this section, except as otherwise provided in subsections (12) and (13) of this section.
+All credits are to be aligned with the state's learning standards developed under RCW 28A.655.070 for the subject.
 The content of any course shall be determined by the local school district.